 It’s finally happening: I’m losing weight.
 High time that pendulum starts favoring the other end of the fulcrum.
 I was beginning to think the math was failing me.
-It takes 3500 calories to gain one pound of fat.
-So cutting 3500 calories will result in a one-pound weight loss.
-But it takes at least a week to cut that many calories.

 Now, I’ve been losing so rapidly I know I’m losing water weight, not fat.
 And that’s fine.
 I tend to retain fluid and take a diuretic for it (enough to keep my blood pressure normal), so flushing out that excess is healthy provided I drink lots of water every day.
 So hey, water, fat, it’s all weight loss and I’m happy about it.
 I feel better.

 The challenges of water retention

 Water retention can be darned uncomfortable.
 Ask anybody who has taken steroids or menstruates or has a family history of hypertension and congestive heart failure.
 Fingers balloon until hands resemble baseball mitts.
 Ankles swell to the size of one’s calves.
 And don’t get me started about breasts straining painfully against bra.
 Night of the Living Side Boob.
 My boyfriend has no complaints about their generous proportions.
 But he doesn’t have to lug them around all day.

 So what diet am I following?
 Ah-ha, I’m not on a diet!
 Diets are so 2017.
 Then what is it I’m doing?